“This might be the best investment you’ve never heard of.”

-We think that people are tired of the word “investment” meaning only the stock market.
-In broker-dealer circles, even “alternative” investments often refers to products within the mutual fund world, such as REITs (Real Estate Investment Trusts that are securities, not property) or mutual funds that invest in precious metals.
+We think people are tired of the word “investments” meaning only the stock market.
+In broker-dealer circles, even “alternative” investments often refer to products within the mutual fund world, such as REITs (Real Estate Investment Trusts that are securities, not property) or mutual funds that invest in precious metals.

-Hedge funds, pension funds, multi-national banks, and other major financial corporations purchase life settlements.
-Even Warren Buffet invests in life settlements.
-According to Affluent Magazine, “Berkshire Hathaway invests $600 million annually in life settlements and even has owns a private company that sells life settlements.”
+Hedge funds, pension funds, multinational banks, and other major financial corporations purchase life settlements.
+Even Warren Buffett invests in life settlements.
+According to Affluent Magazine, “Berkshire Hathaway invests $600 million annually in life settlements and even owns a private company that sells life settlements.”

-Life settlements are not for everyone, but they are worth serious consideration if you are in a position to invest in them.
-Read on to discover the basics of life settlement investments, the pros and cons, and who is a good candidate to benefit from them.
+Life settlements are not for everyone, but they are worth serious consideration if you are able to invest in them.
+Read on to discover the basics of life settlement investments, the pros and cons, and who is a suitable candidate..